xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 Computational methodologies can complement the rich history of research in the humanities.
-But to take hold, quantitative approaches to the study of culture must be adapted to more closely align to extant ideals and practices.
+But to take hold, quantitative approaches to the study of culture must be adapted to more closely aligned to extant ideals and practices.
 Inspired by a number of initiatives advancing a similar philosophy, we refer to this approach as "critical computing."[^ln-first] The following seven propositions will connect technological preferences with values intrinsic to humanistic